-Certified Software Supply Chain Security Expert CSSE
+Certified Software Supply Chain Security Expert (CSSE)TM

-We will begin the course with an overview of the risks involved in using commercial, open-source, and proprietary third-party code.
-You will then explore security threats involving container and orchestration systems like Kubernetes.
-Finally, we will showcase the attack scenarios involving the cloud and its managed services.
+The Certified Software Supply Chain Expert Course offers a deep dive into the security risks associated with software supply chains, providing you with the knowledge and skills to identify, validate, and mitigate these risks.
+We will begin the course with an overview of the risks of using commercial, open-source, and proprietary third-party code.
+You will then explore security threats involving container and orchestration systems like Kubernetes and attack scenarios involving the cloud and its managed services.
+Finally, you will learn how to manage a Secure Software Supply Chain Program.

 Prerequisites

-1. Course participants should have knowledge of running basic Linux commands like ls, cd, mkdir, etc.
+1. Course participants should have knowledge of running basic Linux commands like ls, cd, mkdir, etc.,

 2. Basic knowledge of Git, CI/CD pipelines, containers, and Cloud Platforms.